ITfoxtec/FoxIDs/docs/index.md

 FoxIDs consist of two services:
 - Identity service called FoxIDs handling user login and all other security traffic.
 - Client and API called FoxIDs Control.
-The Client is used to configure FoxIDs, or alternatively by calling the API directly.
+The FoxIDs Control Client is used to configure FoxIDs, or alternatively by calling the FoxIDs Control API directly.

 FoxIDs is a cloud service ready to be deployed in you Azure tenant.
 In the future, it will also be possible to use FoxIDs on [https://FoxIDs.com](https://foxids.com) for at small transaction fee.

+> FoxIDs open source GitHub repository [https://github.com/ITfoxtec/FoxIDs](https://github.com/ITfoxtec/FoxIDs)

-> FoxIDs is .NET Core 3.1 and the Control Client is Blazor .NET Standard 2.1.
+> FoxIDs is .NET Core 3.1 and the FoxIDs Control Client is Blazor .NET Standard 2.1.

 ## Deployment